juandahl/arbitrum-connect-v2/README.md

    - This bypasses the Sequencer’s batching.
    - This step is only necessary if the Sequencer hasn’t included the transaction within 24 hours.
-   - Again, the wallet may prompt you to ensure the Ethereum network is set and to send your L2 transaction.
+   - The wallet may prompt you again to ensure the Ethereum network is set and to send your L2 transaction.

 6. Claim funds.
    - The wallet may prompt you again to ensure the Ethereum network is set and to claim your funds.